Gold vermeil antibody necklace, crafted as a science-inspired tribute to the immune system.

 The Science Behind the Antibody

-A: 15 mm pendant in 18k gold vermeil (sterling silver core with 2.5 micron gold plating) on a 45 cm gold vermeil chain with a 5 cm extender.
+18K gold vermeil with sterling silver core and 2.5 micron gold plating, 15 mm pendant, 45 cm chain with a 5 cm extender.
 Nickel-free and hypoallergenic.
-All duties and taxes are covered.
+Ships free worldwide via DHL Express in 1-5 business days, with all import duties and taxes covered.
+30-day “Love It or Return It” returns.

 Cellular Biology